swift-nav/piksi_buildroot/board/piksiv3/rootfs-overlay/etc/monitrc.d/README.md

-Additional config resource for monit can go in this directory in order to dynamically add a service that monit should manage.
+Additional config resources for monit can go in this directory in order to dynamically add a service that monit should manage.

 For example: